mbruel/ngPost/README.md

 ### How to use it
 <pre>
-Syntax: ngPost (options)? (-i <file or directory to upload>)+
+Syntax: ngPost (options)? (-i "file or directory to upload")+
 	-help              : Help: display syntax
 	-v or -version     : app version
-	-c or -conf        : use configuration file
-	-i or -input       : input file to upload (single file -o or -output      : output file path (nzb)
+	-c or -conf        : use configuration file (if not provided, we try to load $HOME/.ngPost) -i or -input       : input file to upload (single file -o or -output      : output file path (nzb)
-	-t or -thread      : number of Threads (the connections will be distributed amongs them) -r or -real_name   : real yEnc name in Article Headers (no obfuscation) -m or -meta        : extra meta data in header (typically "password=qwerty42") -f or -from        : uploader (in nzb file, article one is random) -a or -article_size: article size (default one: 716800)
+	-t or -thread      : number of Threads (the connections will be distributed amongs them) -x or -obfuscate   : obfuscate either the name of each files (-x file) or the subjects of the articles (-x article) -g or -groups      : newsgroups where to post the files (coma separated without space) -m or -meta        : extra meta data in header (typically "password=qwerty42") -f or -from        : uploader (in nzb file, article one is random) -a or -article_size: article size (default one: 716800)